Bob Heathfield – SECBE Chairman

 Chartered Architect with more than 25 years’ experience in practice, currently working as an 'informed client' as part of a highly successful Development Team at Radian delivering a programme of 600 homes each year for sale, market rent and affordable rent throughout the South of England.
 Really enjoys combining his passion for design, sustainability, with architectural and project management skills; bringing a commercially focused approach to commissioning and delivering high quality developments.
 Jonathan leads SECBE strategic discussions on: offsite manufacturing (large scale solutions to deliver housing numbers without compromising quality); delivering value for money in construction through risk free development programmes that deliver flexibility, quality, profit & competitiveness for all; and better defining the product to deliver outstanding whole life cost and performance of our future assets.

-Jacqueline is MD of O’Donovan Waste Disposal, one of London’s leading want management companies.
+Jacqueline is MD of O’Donovan Waste Disposal, one of London’s leading waste management companies.
 She’s a passionate businesswoman who believes in leading by example.
 Her recognitions include IoD’s Family Director of the Year, FTA Everywoman in Transport & Logistics Award and Outstanding Woman in Construction Award.
-Jacqueline was the driving force behind O’Donovans being one of the first construction firms to become a CLOCS (Construction Logistics and Community Safety) champion and is Fleet Operator Recognition Scheme (FORS) Gold accreditation for the fifth consecutive year.
+Jacqueline was the driving force behind O’Donovans being one of the first construction firms to become a CLOCS (Construction Logistics and Community Safety) champion and has achieved Fleet Operator Recognition Scheme (FORS) Gold accreditation for the fifth consecutive year.

 Ian joined Oxford Properties in 2013 as Project Management Director with responsibility for delivery of Oxford’s development portfolio (currently £500m).
 Ian was with John Laing Construction (latterly Laing O’Rourke) from 1984-2007, then with M3 Consulting as development manager until 2013.
 Ian’s greatest character trait is questioning and is also passionate about training and individual development.
 Ian leads SECBE strategic discussions on pre-fabrication /design for manufacture and the challenges the construction industry faces on training.